lfit/releng-global-jjb/README.md

 Enterprise, or some other GitHub-style system, then it should be whatever your installation base URL is.

+**git-clone-url**: This is the clone prefix used by GitHub jobs.
+This should be set to either the same thing as **git-url** or the 'git@github.com:' including the trailing ':'

 **github-org**: The name of the GitHub organization.

 defaults.yaml: